 RC Formula1 Comment

 A great article thanks Pascal!
 And thanks for providing permission for us to reproduce it in full.
-You can see the original article in French here (there is also an English version).
+You can see the original article here.
 You can also see more articles on modern and vintage Tamiya RC models (in English and French) on the Black Hole Sun website.

-For those of you interested in a P34 on a more modern chassis Top make a hop up for their Rebel F1: TOP Japan > click on Car Kits > click on F1 - 6 wheeler
+For those of you interested in a P34 on a more modern chassis Top made a hop up for their Rebel F1 before it was discontinued: